 Gear Up is returning to in-person seminars during 2021 with a limited number of in-person offerings in select locations.
 For a listing of Gear Up sponsored in-person events click here.

 Transfers/Cancellations - In light of the continually evolving COVID-19 situation, we've revised our cancellation policy to afford you the flexibility to confidently pursue the education you need.
 Click here for policy details.

 We partner with sponsoring state associations to provide both live, in-person, and online seminars.
-Here is where you can reach your local partners to learn more.
+To learn where you may reach your local partners click here.